DavesCodeMusings/container-central/docs/Webhooks.md

 This document shows how to configure a self-hosted Gitea server to notify Container Central whenever the repository of Docker Compose YAML files is updated so Container Central can stay in sync.

 ## Obligatory Disclaimer
-This only works with locally-hosted Gitea as far as I know.
-Gitea is the only git server I'm aware of that can use HTTP GET when calling a webhook.
-(Most git servers do HTTPS POST.)

-You will not be able to use webhooks triggered from a public git service like GitHub, because with a typical home LAN, there is no way to receive HTTP requests from the outside.
+This only works with a locally-hosted git server, like Gitea.
+You will not be able to use webhooks triggered from a public git service like GitHub, because a typical home LAN will have no way to receive HTTP requests from the outside.

 ## Prerequisites
 You need to have a Gitea server running and Container Central configured for manual git pulls (See the [Git Integration](Git-Integration.md) document for details.